Maferep/SOR-TemperatureSimulator/README.md

 4Ti j − Ti−1 j − Ti+1 j − Ti j−1 − Ti j+1 = 0

-The behavior of the SOR method is analyzed and in the second a practical application is made consisting of determining the distribution of over a region of a computer's motherboard.
+The behavior of the SOR method is analyzed, and a then we determine the distribution of heat over a region of a computer's motherboard.

 ![image](https://github.com/Maferep/SOR-TemperatureSimulator/assets/62344533/f6f83df2-bcc9-4266-93c5-cd75e3c2875e)

 The figure shows the discretization of a square domain whose sides were divided into N = 4 equal parts,